 Is The Government Paying Part Of My Premium?

-Ohio health insurance rates, like other states, will be reduced, if you qualify for the new immediate tax credit (subsidy).
+Ohio health insurance rates, like other states, will be reduced, if you qualify for the immediate tax credit (subsidy).
 Here's how it works: Individuals and families that have incomes between 100% and 400% of the Federal Poverty Level (FDL), and who buy an "Exchange" policy are eligible for assistance.
-Medicaid and Medicaid recipients are not eligible.
+Medicare and Medicaid recipients are not eligible.
 If you miss Open Enrollment and are not eligible for a special exception, you probably will not be eligible for a subsidy.
 However, you can buy "short-term" coverage to help cover larger potential medical claims until the next OE period begins.
 Temporary plans, although very inexpensive, do not offer unlimited coverage, and are also medically underwritten.

-The tax subsidies will immediately reduce your premium.
+The tax subsidies immediately reduce your premium.
 Unlike a normal credit, you don't have to wait for a refund to use the money.
 Based on current FDL levels, a 30-year-old (male or female) living in the Dayton area (Montgomery County) that makes $35,000 per year, will not receive a subsidy.
-However, if their income is only $25,000, they will receive approximately $60. $20,000 of income provides a subsidy of about $1,548.
+However, if their income is only $30,000, they will receive approximately $60. $20,000 of income provides a subsidy of about $1,548.
 However, subsidies can vary, depending on your county of residence.
 For instance, if the same person lived in the Cincinnati area (Hamilton County), the subsidies would be $240 and $1,728.
 In the Toledo area, the subsidies would be $36 and $1,536.

-For a family of four (husband and wife age 40 and two children) with a household income of $75,000, the subsidy will be $4,422, or about $370 per month.
-For this example, we assumed the family was applying for a "Silver" plan.
-Of course, a "Bronze" plan would cost less, but would involve more risk.
-Once the family income reaches about $95,000, you are no longer eligible for financial assistance.
+For a family of four (husband and wife age 40 and two children) with a household income of $60,000, the subsidy will be $5,940, or about $495 per month.
+For this example, we assumed the family lived in Franklin County.
+Of course, a "Bronze" plan costs less, but would involve more out-of-pocket risk.
+Once this family income reaches about $98,000, they are no longer eligible for financial assistance.
 However, larger families can qualify for subsidies with bigger incomes.
 Your MAGI (Modified Adjusted Gross Income) is used to determine eligibility.

 When And How Do You Apply For A Policy?

-Although the standard application has various questions, none are related to any medical condition you had in the past or are currently being treated for.
+Although the standard application has various questions, none are related to any medical condition you had in the past, or are currently being treated for.
 The vast majority of questions refer to members of the household and other administrative topics.
 If you qualify for a federal subsidy, some basic financial questions will be asked about your projected income.
 We're always available to help you fill out and complete the application.
 Choosing the most cost-effective plan may also require some assistance.

 Can You Buy A Policy That Is Not Through The Exchange?